andrewdmullen/andrewdmullen.github.io/_pages/about.md

 * Performed research: as a scientific diver, aboard research vessels, and utilizing remotely operated vehilces (ROVs).

-Originally from Santa Cruz CA, outside of work I enjoy surfing, backpacking, and triathalons (and in 2022 completed my first Ironman in Arizona!).
+Outside of work I enjoy surfing, backpacking, and triathalons (and in 2022 completed my first Ironman in Arizona!).

 ## Videos Describing Work